Stereo photography techniques: Film photography

 More compact and convenient than their pre-World War II predecessors, these cameras adopted the increasingly popular 135 film (35 mm) format that allowed the use of Kodachrome color film, which produced color transparencies ("slides") instead of prints on paper.
 The relative novelty of Kodachrome's vivid colors and the realism of 3-D were each attractive individually, but the astonishingly lifelike effect of the two combined proved irresistible to many consumers.

 The new cameras were marketed with corresponding two-lensed Realist-format slide viewers, which typically had a built-in light source and adjustable optics.
 With only these two items the owner could capture, relive and share multicolored and stereoscopically preserved memories.
-For group viewing, a polarized stereoscopic slide projector, silver screen and polarized glasses could be added to the system.
+For group viewing, a polarized stereoscopic slide projector, silverscreen, and polarized glasses could be added to the system.
 Other accessories were available, including equipment and supplies for those who preferred to mount their own slides.
 Both Realist Inc. and Kodak offered stereo mounting services for those who would rather not.

 The popularity of amateur stereoscopic photography helped trigger a brief pop culture fad of 3D movies, 3D comic books, etc., which in turn helped to introduce new enthusiasts to the ranks of amateur stereo photographers.
 Unlike the pop culture 3D fad, which came and went quickly and was primarily a 1953 phenomenon, the popularity of amateur stereo photography started earlier, grew more slowly, peaked later, and declined more gradually.
 Eight new stereo cameras hit the market in 1954, including the Kodak Stereo Camera which may have driven several competitors out of the business.
 Kodak's stereo camera was not discontinued until 1959, Kodaslide stereo viewers were available until 1962, and the Realist continued in production, although ultimately in very small quantities, into 1971.
 Subsequent decades found new users replenishing the ranks of loyal devotees and supporting a solid market for second-hand equipment.
 Kodak's stereo mounting service was continued, through Qualex, into the early 1990s.
 Even today, despite the general transition from film to digital and from slide viewing and projection to slide scanning and video display, some of this sturdy equipment is still in use by a small core of enthusiasts of all ages.

 The 1980s saw a minor revival of stereoscopic photography when several point-and-shoot stereo cameras were introduced.
 Most of these cameras suffered from poor optics and plastic construction and were designed to produce lenticular prints, a format which never gained wide acceptance, so they never gained the popularity of the 1950s stereo cameras.

-In the 1990s cameras came out that were intended to make stereo pairs, specifically designed to use print film, producing a half frame format that could be viewed using freevision or the included print viewer, directly as it came from a standard processing lab.
+In the 1990s, cameras came out that were intended to make stereo pairs, specifically designed to use print film, producing a half-frame format that could be viewed using freevision or the included print viewer, directly as it came from a standard processing lab.
 The original Loreo was the pioneer, but it was followed by several other cameras, including some designed to take macro shots.